THE ARK OF HIS COVENANT

 The Day of God, including the fleeing of the present earth and sky from the face of Christ, followed by the resurrection of the dead, is mentioned by the Apostle Peter:

-Looking for and hasting unto the coming of the day of God, wherein the heavens being on fire shall be dissolved, and the elements shall melt with fervent heat?
+looking for and hastening the coming of the day of God, because of which the heavens will be dissolved, being on fire, and the elements will melt with fervent heat?
 (II Peter 3:12)

 It appears that Peter did not know there would be a “first resurrection,” a resurrection of the royal priesthood that would occur prior to the fleeing of the earth and sky from the face of Christ.
 Peter passes over this event and goes directly to the last resurrection; for it is at the last resurrection that the earth and sky flee from the face of Christ.